nel-lab/FIOLA/README.md

 ## Demo
-It takes 5 mins to run the demo on a normal desktop computer
+It takes 5 mins to run the demo on a normal desktop computer.
+Python demo: demo_fiola_pipeline.py.

 Google colab demo can be found at the following link: https://colab.research.google.com/drive/1VSc4yvsLfRRcSgjDzRB4jCK9cmEgrWMu?usp=sharing

-Python demo: demo_fiola_pipeline.py.

 The output is online extracted of traces from the demo movie